 Creating a new host name

-A delay in host name processing might mean that your host name will be rejected by Comodo.
+A delay in host name processing might mean that your host name will be rejected by the certificate authority.
 For example, if your host name includes an established company or website name, it can be rejected.

-If your host name is rejected, you see the following notification in FileMaker Cloud Admin Console:
+If your host name is rejected, you see a notification in Admin Console.

 - Click Enter Host Name in the notification.

-In the host name dialog box, enter a new host name and click Request Name.
+- In the host name dialog box, enter a new host name and click OK.

-- When the host name and SSL certificate have been successfully processed, a second notification appears.
-Click Import Comodo Certificate.
+- When the host name and SSL certificate have been successfully processed, a notification appears.
+Click Restart.

-- A wait page appears, displaying the URL with the new host name.
-Write down the URL in case you need to troubleshoot.
+- As you wait for the instance to restart, a page displays the URL with the new host name.
+Write down the URL and keep it in a safe place.

 - You receive an email when your instance with the new host name is ready.
 Click the URL in the email to sign in.

-FileMaker Cloud hardware and software requirements are listed here: FileMaker Cloud Technical Specifications.
+FileMaker Cloud for AWS hardware, software, and supported data sources requirements are listed here: FileMaker Cloud for AWS Technical Specifications.